-If you’re like me, every October, when those big boxes of ornamental gourds land at the grocery, your mind whirls with possibilities.
+If you’re like me, when those big boxes of gourds arrive at the grocery in October, your mind whirls with possibilities.
 The cute little shapes seem to embody the essence of fall.
-The problem is that once you get them home, the gourds seem a bit lacking.
-Sure, you can toss them in a bowl.
-But, if you really want to get creative, decorating with gourds requires some added seasonal ingredients.
+The problem is that, once you get them home, the gourds seem somehow lacking.
+Sure, you can just toss them in a bowl.
+But, if you really want to get creative, decorating with gourds requires some key added ingredients.

 Cantine variety of ornamental gourds

-Known for their small size, ornamental gourds typically exhibit curious forms.
+Nowadays, ornamental gourds are celebrated more for their cute size than their culinary properties.
+And they sure do exhibit some curious forms.
 These include bottle, kettle, pear, crown of thorns, egg and the popular cantine that looks like a mini pumpkin.
 The unusual shapes result from the gourds’ tendency to cross-pollinate not only with each other, but also with pumpkins and squash.
-This allows for an endless supply of design possibilities.
+Happily, this allows for an endless supply of design possibilities.

 Walnuts’ large size make them the perfect accompaniment to gourds

-Some people carve out their gourds to make mini vases for flowers, berries or vines.
-Try hypericum berries, orange bittersweet, purple, red or orange dahlias or yellow lilies for beautiful fall color.
+Or, you can carve out your ornamental gourds and fill them with flowers, berries or vines.
+Hypericum berries, orange bittersweet, purple, red or orange dahlias or yellow lilies all make great fillers while adding pops of seasonal color.